stx-advox/land/_pages/advox-learn.md

   - image_path: /assets/images/big-frens.png
     alt: "placeholder image 2"
     title: "Big Frens🤍 Registration"
     excerpt: 'Thank you kindly for your time with AdvoxDAO.
-You may have experienced our onboarding system as a new member and we want to ensure every new member also has a warm welcoming experience into the community.
-Below we will ask a couple questions to kick off our round robin onboarding system.
+You may have experienced our onboarding system as a new member & we want to ensure every new member has a warm welcoming experience into the community no matter how much we grow.
+Register below to participate in our round robin onboarding system.

 - **Overview:**
-Building on the success of the current Welcome/Join Request flow, "Big /Little Frens" is a round robin system to welcome new members more personally to the Stacks AdvoxDAO community.
+Big & Lil Frens is a round robin system, to welcome new members more personally into the Stacks AdvoxDAO community.

 - **lil Fren Period:**